Mastering Lightroom Culling: An Efficient Image Selection Workflow

 Import Settings: When importing photos, I always select the "Build Previews" option, choosing "Standard."
 This allows for swift image viewing without delays.

-Catalogs: I create one catalog for each shoot and all of the images for that shoot go into that catalog.
+Catalogs: I create one catalog for each shoot, and all of the images for that shoot go into that catalog.

 Keyboard Shortcuts: Familiarizing myself with Lightroom’s keyboard shortcuts has been a game-changer.
 For my process, I use only the "1" key to rate each select and leave the rest untouched.
 You could also use the "P" key to pick a photo or the "X" key to reject it, and I'll get to specific use cases for those.
 I move back and forth through images as quickly as I can with the left or right arrow keys.

-Library module: Cull in the Library module, not the Develop module, for faster image loading.
+Library Module: Cull in the Library module, not the Develop module, for faster image loading.

-The Culling Process: My Step-by-Step Approach
+The Lightroom Culling Workflow: My Step-by-Step Approach

 Want to read more?